 Serum cholesterol is usually high in primary hypothyroidism but less so in secondary hypothyroidism.

-Various thyroid hormone preparations are available for replacement therapy, including synthetic preparations of T 4 ( l -thyroxine), T 3 (liothyronine), combinations of the 2 synthetic hormones, and desiccated animal thyroid extract.
-L -Thyroxine is preferred; the usual maintenance dose is 75 to 150 mcg po once/day, depending on age, body mass index, and absorption (for pediatric doses, see Treatment regimens).
-The starting dose in young or middle-aged patients who are otherwise healthy can be 100 mcg or 1.7 mcg/kg po once/day.
+Various thyroid hormone preparations are available for replacement therapy, including synthetic preparations of T4 (levothyroxine), T3 (liothyronine), combinations of the 2 synthetic hormones, and desiccated animal thyroid extract.
+Levothyroxine is preferred; the usual maintenance dose is 75 to 150 mcg orally once a day, depending on age, body mass index, and absorption (for pediatric treatment, see Hypothyroidism in Infants and Children Treatment regimens Hypothyroidism is thyroid hormone deficiency.
+Symptoms in infants include poor feeding and growth failure; symptoms in older children and adolescents are similar to those of adults but also... read more ).
+The starting dose in young or middle-aged patients who are otherwise healthy can be 100 mcg or 1.7 mcg/kg orally once a day.

-However, in the elderly and in patients with heart disease, therapy is begun with low doses, usually 25 mcg once/day.
-The dose is adjusted every 6 wk until maintenance dose is achieved.
-The maintenance dose may need to be decreased in elderly patients and increased in pregnant women.
-Dose may also need to be increased if drugs that decrease T 4 absorption or increase its biliary excretion are administered concomitantly.
+In patients with heart disease, therapy is begun with low doses, usually 25 mcg once a day.
+The dose is adjusted every 6 weeks until maintenance dose is achieved.
+The maintenance dose may need to be increased in pregnant women.
+Dose may also need to be increased if drugs that decrease T4 absorption or increase its metabolic clearance are administered concomitantly.
 The dose used should be the lowest that restores serum TSH levels to the midnormal range (though this criterion cannot be used in patients with secondary hypothyroidism).
-In secondary hypothyroidism the dose of L -thyroxine should achieve a free T 4 in the midnormal range.
+In secondary hypothyroidism the dose of levothyroxine should achieve a free T4 level in the midnormal range.

-Liothyronine should not be used alone for long-term replacement because of its short half-life and the large peaks in serum T 3 levels it produces.
-The administration of standard replacement amounts (25 to 37.5 mcg bid) results in rapidly increasing serum T 3 to between 300 and 1000 ng/dL (4.62 to 15.4 nmol/L) within 4 h due to its almost complete absorption; these levels return to normal by 24 h.
+Liothyronine (L-triiodothyronine) should not be used alone for long-term replacement because of its short half-life and the large peaks in serum T3 levels it produces.
+The administration of standard replacement amounts (25 to 37.5 mcg twice a day) results in rapidly increasing serum T3 to between 300 and 1000 ng/dL (4.62 to 15.4 nmol/L) within 4 hours due to its almost complete absorption; these levels return to normal by 24 hours.
 Additionally, patients receiving liothyronine are chemically hyperthyroid for at least several hours a day, potentially increasing cardiac risks.

-Similar patterns of serum T 3 occur when mixtures of T 3 and T 4 are taken po, although peak T 3 is lower because less T 3 is given.
-Replacement regimens with synthetic T 4 preparations reflect a different pattern in serum T 3 response.
-Increases in serum T 3 occur gradually, and normal levels are maintained when adequate doses of T 4 are given.
-Desiccated animal thyroid preparations contain variable amounts of T 3 and T 4 and should not be prescribed unless the patient is already taking the preparation and has normal serum TSH.
+Similar patterns of serum T3 changes occur when mixtures of T3 and T4 are taken orally, although peak T3 is lower because less T3 is given.
+Replacement regimens with synthetic T4 preparations reflect a different pattern in serum T3 response.
+Increases in serum T3 occur gradually, and normal levels are maintained when adequate doses of T4 are given.
+Desiccated animal thyroid preparations contain variable amounts of T3 and T4 and should not be prescribed unless the patient is already taking the preparation and has normal serum TSH.

-In patients with secondary hypothyroidism, l -thyroxine should not be given until there is evidence of adequate cortisol secretion (or cortisol therapy is given), because l -thyroxine could precipitate adrenal crisis.
+In patients with secondary hypothyroidism, levothyroxine should not be given until there is evidence of adequate cortisol secretion (or cortisol therapy is given), because levothyroxine could precipitate adrenal crisis.

 Myxedema coma is treated as follows:

-Primary hypothyroidism is most common; it is due to disease in the thyroid, and TSH levels are high.
+Primary hypothyroidism is most common; it is due to disease in the thyroid, and thyroid-stimulating hormone (TSH) levels are high.